sal55/langs/candm.md

 **183** C has a preprocessor that allows conditional compilation of code.
 M has no conditional code except at the module level; there is a scheme to map one module to another depending on certain flags.

-Mapping is used anyway, so with 'import oslib', 'oslib' is mapped to either mwindows.m or mlinux.m depending on target.
+Mapping is used internally anyway, so with 'import oslib', 'oslib' is mapped to either mwindows.m or mlinux.m depending on target.
 (At the moment I'm concentrating on Windows.)
-But this is available to use programs.
+But this is available to user programs too via a directive.

 This means a freedom from sourcecode plastered with #if and #ifdef blocks.